 Why choose Rush for heart attack care

-- Rush’s median "door-to-balloon" time — the time between when a person having a heart attack enters the hospital and receives the recommended emergency treatment of an angioplasty — is 60 minutes.
+- Rapid treatment.
+Rush's median "door-to-balloon" time — the time between when a person having a heart attack enters the hospital and receives the recommended emergency treatment of an angioplasty — is 60 minutes.
 This is significantly shorter than the standard U.S. goal of 90 minutes.